 Omega-3 fatty acids are important for your dog’s health in a variety of ways.
 Among other things, omega-3 fatty acids help to promote good coat and skin health, and they also help to reduce inflammation.
 These benefits will help to prevent your dog from suffering from skin ailments or shedding more than he should.

-Some of the very best foods on the market are already fortified with omega-3-rich ingredients, but you can also purchase stand-alone omega-3 supplements.
+Some of the very best large breed dog foods on the market are already fortified with omega-3-rich ingredients, but you can also purchase stand-alone fish oils for dogs.
 Some come in tablet form and can be given to your dog as a treat, but others are liquids that are designed to be sprayed on your dog’s food.

 Most omega-3 supplements (also called fish oil supplements, as they’re often made from salmon oil) are affordable, and dogs usually love the way they taste.